Everything you need to know about hard water and how an electronic water descaler can help

 Asides from the low price, installation is easy.
 All you need to do is find the main water supply and attach the coils of wire from the descaler.
 Then, attach the device to a nearby wall (away from any damp) and switch it on.
 It’s as simple as that.

-• Cracks and leaks are less likely to appear in your pipes.
+• Cracks and leaks are less likely to appear in your water pipes.

 • Blockages are also less likely to happen inside your pipes.

-• Reduction in water usage and less water waste
+• Reduce water usage and increased water pressure.